If you cannot find the answer to your questions below,

 4) Attend these classes regularly, take any associated tests, and complete any associated homework assignments even though you are not yet officially enrolled.

-5) Mid-week 2nd week (for non-impacted courses) and late 3rd week (for impacted courses) you will receive an e-mail from the Undergraduate Program Coordinator notifying you of whether or not you have been approved to take the classes you signed up for on the waitlist.
-Note that if the course is impacted (i.e. FULL or Waitlisted), we won't be able to give you a final decision until after UCI, Extension's Week 2 deadline for ACCESS enrollment.
-You will be charged a late fee by Extension should you be approved for the course after Week 2.
-The Mathematics Department does not control this late fee; please do not ask us for assistance in getting it waived.
+5) In late 2nd week (for non-impacted courses) and 3rd week (for impacted courses), the Undergraduate Program Coordinator will notify you via email if you have been approved to enroll in the course.
+Note that if the course is impacted (i.e. FULL or Waitlisted), we will not be able to give you a final decision until after UCI Extension's Week 2 deadline for concurrent enrollment.
+You will be charged a late fee by UCI Extension should you be approved for the course after Week 2.
+The Mathematics Department does not control this late fee.

-6) If approved, please complete an ACCESS Enrollment form (available on the University Extension website) and come to the Mathematics department to receive the authorization signature.
+6) If approved, please complete a concurrent enrollment form (available on the Continuing Education Website) and come to the Mathematics Department to receive the authorization signature.
 Ask to see the Undergraduate Program Coordinator.
 If you are a high school student, make sure to bring a letter of recommendation from your guidance counselor, transcripts, and/or a copy of your AP exam scores.

-7) Take the signed enrollment form to the UCI, Extension, Student Services Office within the ACCESS deadline to formally enroll in and pay for the courses.
+7) Take the signed enrollment form to the UCI Continuing Education, Student Services Office by the deadline to formally enroll and pay for the course.

 8) Continue to attend classes if approved; if not approved, please discontinue attendance in those classes.

-Questions about enrolling into Math classes through ACCESS UCI?
-Contact the Undergraduate Program Coordinator, Laurie Andress-Delaney, at (949) 824-6770 or by e-mail at landress(at)math.uci.edu.
+Questions about enrolling into Math classes through Continuing Education UCI?
+Contact the Undergraduate Program Coordinator, Michael Vo, at (949) 824-6770 or by e-mail at email@example.com.